Webinar: Embedding ICN Nursing Definitions into Global Regulation

 ICN has released updated global Definitions of Nursing and of a Nurse, marking an important milestone in clarifying the nature, purpose and boundaries of the profession worldwide.
 These definitions provide a shared foundation for understanding nursing roles, informing regulation, education and workforce planning, and supporting coherent scope‑of‑practice decisions across diverse legal and policy environments.

 As health systems face increasing complexity, evolving models of care and persistent workforce pressures, many regulatory frameworks remain fragmented or misaligned with contemporary practice.
-This webinar will explore how the ICN Definitions can serve as a foundation for modern, capability‑based approaches to nursing regulation, examining their relevance for scope of practice, governance, education, accreditation, workforce sustainability and professional wellbeing.
+This webinar explored how the ICN Definitions can serve as a foundation for modern, capability‑based approaches to nursing regulation, examining their relevance for scope of practice, governance, education, accreditation, workforce sustainability and professional wellbeing.

 Speakers